 Q. What’s the difference between diastolic and blood pressure?

-Ans: The top number is that the maximum pressure your heart exerts while beating (systolic pressure).
+Ans: The top number is the maximum pressure your heart exerts while beating (systolic pressure).
 The bottom number is the amount of pressure in your arteries between beats (diastolic pressure).